-The UCC also offers telephone or in person consultation to parents when they are concerned about their students.
+The UCC also offers telephone or in-person consultation to parents/guardians when they are concerned about their students.
 Please call the UCC at (504) 865-3835 to speak with a counselor or to schedule an in-person consultation appointment.

-You are naturally interested in the quality of care your student receives while in college.
-We have an interdisciplinary staff comprised of doctoral-level psychologists, a social worker, licensed counselor, and graduate level interns in the fields of counseling and social work.
-We also have a consulting psychiatrist who can prescribe medications to your son or daughter when appropriate.
+You are naturally interested in the quality of mental health care that your student receives while at Loyola.
+We have an interdisciplinary staff comprised of licensed professionals in the fields of psychology, counseling, and social work, as well as a board certified psychiatrist.
+For more information about our team, please visit our Staff page.

-For a reference on how to assist your student with emotional difficulties, read Helping Students in Distress: A Guide for Parents or Guardians »
+For a reference on how to assist your student with emotional difficulties, please read